-SSD 6456 consent o onditions directly relevant to this BMP Section reference No disturbance of more than 988.8 hectares of native ve derived native grassland) egetation (including No disturbance beyond the limits by vegetation type as identified in Table 8.
-Biodiversity No disturbance beyond the limits by threatened flora specified 9 ecies type as identified i No disturbance beyond the limits by threatened fauna spin Table 10 pecies type as identified Consent condition B2 Schedule 2 Section 6.2 Prior to the commencem ent of Phase 1, the Applicant must prepare a Field or the development to the satisfaction of the Planning Secretary.
-Appendix C (i) (ii) (iii) in-fi eld micro-siting, including: ground-truthing survey against all locational criteria; ecological survey, in accordance with the Biodiversity Management Plan; subject to the staged reti e the biodiversity credits specified in Tables 8, 9 and 10 below, rement conditions below, to offset the biodiversity impacts of Attachment 1 - Biodiversity Offset Strategy and, apart from the retire tirement of credits must be carried out in consultation with BCS ment of credits through ecological rehabilitation, in accordance lets Scheme of the BC Act and to the satisfaction of the BCT.
-Section 1.3 Section 13.
-Consent condition B44 Schedule 2 BOS section 4.2 ent of Phase 1, the Applicant must retire any ecosystem and enerated by the works proposed in the applicable Field satisfaction of the BCT.
-Consent condition B45 Schedule 2 BOS section 4.3 species credits liability id ent of Phase 2, the Applicant must retire the ecosystem and lentified as Phase 2 Credits in Tables 8, 9 and 10 to the Any credits retired during Phase 1 may be deducted from the Consent condition B46 Schedule 2 Not relevant to Applicant must retire the nase 2 area or individuals limits in Tables 8, 9 and 10, the relevant ecosystem and species credit liabilities to enable any s to the satisfaction of the BCT and/or by providing ecological ts for the exceedances.
-Phase 1 Consent condition B47 Schedule 2 BOS section 2.2 of the NSW Biodiversity s must be based on the Framework for Biodiversity Assessment Offset Policy for Major Projects (OEH, 2014) and consistent edits applied during the preparation of the EIS.
+SSD 6456 consent con Section reference No disturbance of more than 988.8 hectares of native vegetation (including derived native grassland) • No disturbance beyond the limits by vegetation type as identified in Table 8.
+Biodiversity No disturbance beyond the limits by threatened flora species type as identified in Table 9 No disturbance beyond the limits by threatened fauna species type as identified in Table 10 Consent condition B2 Scl hedule 2 Section 6.2 Prior to the commencemen Development Protocol for th This plan must: Appendix C (b) describe the (i) (ii) (iii) in-field , s bund-truthing survey against all locational criteria; ological survey, in accordance with the Biodiversity anagement Plan; Consent condition B43 Se Attachment 1 - The Applicant must retire th subject to the staged retirer the development.
+The retire Biodiversity Offset Strategy and, apart from the retireme Section 1.3 with the Biodiversity Offsets s Scheme of the BC Act and to the satisfaction of the BCT.
+Section 13.
+Consent condition B44 Se BOS section 4.2 Prior to the commencemen species credit liabilities gen Development Plan to the sa Consent condition B45 Schedule 2 BOS section 4.3 Prior to the commencement of Phase 2, the Applicant must retire the ecosystem and species credits liability identified as Phase 2 Credits in Tables 8, 9 and 10 to the satisfaction of the BCT.
+Any credits retired during Phase 1 may be deducted from the Phase 2 credit liability.
+Consent condition B46 Schedule 2 Not relevant to Prior to exceeding the Phase 2 area or individuals limits in Tables 8, 9 and 10, the Applicant must retire the relevant ecosystem and species credit liabilities to enable any exceedances of the limits to the satisfaction of the BCT and/or by providing ecological rehabilitation credit offsets for the exceedances.
+Phase 1 Consent condition B47 Se BOS section 2.2 The calculation of credits m of the NSW Biodiversity Off with the calculation of credi